A characterization of class groups via sets of lengths

-The difficulty of the Characterization Problem stems from the fact that most sets of lengths over any finite abelian group are arithmetical progressions with difference $1$ (see Proposition \ref{3.2}.4, or \cite[Theorem 9.4.11]{Ge-HK06a} for a density result of this flavor).
-Moreover, $G$ and $G'$ are finite abelian groups with $G \subset G'$, then clearly $\mathcal L (G) \subset \mathcal L (G')$.
-Thus in order to characterize a group $G$, we first have to find distinctive sets of lengths for $G$ (i.e., sets of lengths which do occur in $\mathcal L (G)$, but in no other or only in a small number of further groups), and second we will have to show that certain sets are not sets of lengths in $\mathcal L (G)$.
+The difficulty of the Characterization Problem stems from the fact that most sets of lengths over any finite abelian group are arithmetical progressions with difference $1$ (see Proposition \ref{3.2}.3, or \cite[Theorem 9.4.11]{Ge-HK06a}).
+If $G$ and $G'$ are finite abelian groups with $G \subset G'$, then clearly $\mathcal L (G) \subset \mathcal L (G')$.
+Thus, in order to characterize a group $G$, we first have to find distinctive sets of lengths for $G$ (i.e., sets of lengths which do occur in $\mathcal L (G)$, but in no other or only in a small number of further groups), and second we will have to show that certain sets are not sets of lengths in $\mathcal L (G)$.
 These distinctive sets of lengths for rank two groups are identified in Proposition \ref{6.5} which is the core of our whole approach, and Proposition \ref{5.1} provides sets which do not occur as sets of lengths for rank two groups.
-In order to pull this through we proceed as follows.
 After gathering some background material in Section \ref{2}, we summarize key results on the structure of sets of lengths in Propositions \ref{3.2}. \ref{3.3}, and \ref{3.4}.
-Furthermore, we provide some explicit constructions which will turn out to be crucial (Propositions \ref{3.4} -- \ref{3.8}).
-In Section \ref{4} we characterize groups whose sets of lengths have a very special structure (e.g., arithmetical progressions) which allows us to settle the Characterization Problem for small groups (see Theorem \ref{4.1}).
-After that we are well-prepared for the main parts given in Sections \ref{5} and \ref{6}.
+Furthermore, we provide some explicit constructions which will turn out to be crucial (Propositions \ref{3.5} -- \ref{3.8}).
+After that, we are well-prepared for the main parts given in Sections \ref{5} and \ref{6}.